 What is the difference between Medicare and Medicaid?

-Medicare and Medicaid are two semi-public health insurance schemes in the US that serve different demographic groups.
+The programs are two health insurance schemes in the US that serve different demographic groups.
 Here’s a look at the differences.

 Together, Medicare and Medicaid provide health insurance to more than 135 million people in the United States.
 While Medicare is funded by the federal government, Medicaid is through a federal and state budget mechanism calculated specifically for each state.